What is CommandCenter?

 - Lead Qualification through Email

-Note: The journeys are in draft mode by default, the administrators must manually enable them.
+Note: The system-defined journeys are in draft mode by default, the administrators must manually enable them.

 - Go to Setup > Process Management > CommandCenter